handsontable/hyperformula/docs/guide/importing-files.md

 ## Overview

 HyperFormula itself has no file import functionality.
+Rather, the static method [`buildFromArray`](../api/classes/hyperformula.md#buildfromarray) uses only the standard JavaScript data types for easy integration with any data importing solution.

-If you want to work with XLSX or CSV files, you need to use one of the [file parsing libraries](https://www.npmjs.com/search?q=xlsx) and then pass its result to HyperFormula as a javascript array.
+If you want to work with XLSX or CSV files, you can decide to use one of the [file parsing libraries](https://www.npmjs.com/search?q=xlsx) and then pass the result to HyperFormula as a JavaScript array.

 ## Node script importing XLSX files into HyperFormula